 The piano and little effects processor followed me everywhere.
 At first, I used my IT/networking skills to build and host a site that presented a live audio stream directly from my gear so that friends could listen wherever they were.
 These live streams were a great way to step out of my comfort zone and gave me goals to work on–both on a musical and technical level.

 In 2008-2009 there weren’t any sites that allowed someone to easily stream audio or video to.
 Services like YouTube Live, Twitch, Facebook Live, etc — None of that was available and bandwidth was a finite resource for many, so a lot of fine tuning was required to allow 50-60 simultaneous streams.

-After many live streams, I had the courage to get up on a real stage.
+After many live music streams, I had the courage to get up on a real stage.